 The rest of the day, you can either revisit the places you liked the most, taste some great Hanoverian beer, go shopping or visit the Marienburg castle, not very far from the city.

 For the city supposed to be the most boring in Germany, there are a lot of things to do and see while you visit Hanover: beautiful buildings, cool neighborhoods, historic sites, art, good food, impressive parks.
 It has a great size for a city break and is perfect for one.
 Small enough to see the most interesting places in a short time, but big enough to make you wish you had just a little more time there.
 48 hours were perfect for me to visit Hanover, get the pulse of the town and judge for myself that its bad reputation among tourists is totally undeserved.
-However, if you do get bored or have some more days, there are 8 more cities in Lower Saxony waiting for you to visit: Braunschweig, Celle, Göttingen, Goslar, Hameln, Hanover, Hildesheim, Lüneburg and Wolfenbüttel.
+However, if you do get bored or have some more days, there are 8 more cities in Lower Saxony waiting for you to visit: Braunschweig, Celle, Göttingen, Goslar, Hameln, Hildesheim, Lüneburg and Wolfenbüttel.
+You can also check the Volkswagen factory in Wolfsburg.